lgi-devs/lgi/docs/overview.md

 ### Supported platforms

-LGI is currently tested only on Linux, all sane Linux distributions should work fine.
+LGI is currently tested on Linux (all sane Linux distributions should work fine) and Cygwin.
 There is no principal obstacle for supporting other platforms, as long as gobject-introspection library (and of course Lua) is ported and working there.
-As of time of writing this document, port of gobject-introspection to Win32 is being in progress, and port of GNOME-3.2 to cygwin is announced to cca 11/2011.

 ### Installing via LuaRocks